fgehrlicher/conveyor/example/split_lines/README.md

 # Split lines example
-replaces all occurrences of spaces with line breaks.
+Replaces all occurrences of spaces with line breaks.